Kingrashy12/nexu/package/README.md

 - [Configuration](#configuration)
 - [License](#license)

-**Turbo-Express** is a lightweight and scalable backend library built on top of Express.js, featuring file-based routing and addon support for seamless development of modern web applications.
+**Nexu** is a lightweight and scalable backend library built on top of Express.js, featuring file-based routing and addon support for seamless development of modern web applications.

 ---